 Artificial intelligence — the future of work

-Michael Chui, partner at the McKinsey Global Institute
+In dialogue with the partner at the McKinsey Global Institute

 Will many company employees soon be replaced by artificial intelligence?
 Michael Chui does not believe there will be mass unemployment due to machines — but is sure work will be reinvented.

 Restructuring instead of redundancies

 “What does it mean for our work?” — a question Michael Chui often hears when talk turns to his research into artificial intelligence in business life.
 One of his answers is, “There’s almost no part of the economy which potentially couldn’t be disrupted by AI.
 We are all going to have to change what we do.
 And so, the biggest challenge we have is not really mass unemployment.”
 It is going to be far more important to rethink work and restructure it.

 Chui, partner of the consultancy’s research department, has taken a close look at almost 900 different jobs and approximately 2,000 processes.
 His findings: Almost half the tasks for which people are remunerated can be automated.
 Not only that, everything can be done using only existing technology, from the processing of large amounts of data to a routine tax reform.

 What can human beings do better than machines?

 The fear that millions of jobs will disappear as a result is something Chui feels is unfounded as fewer than five per cent of the jobs are so defined that they can be completely automated.
 The focus is however shifting in many tasks.
 “Some of the things that machines find harder to do, are interacting with other people and exhibiting creativity,” says Chui.
 “These are some of the things that we would expect people to spend more time doing.”
 A lawyer will still be called a lawyer, his work however will be different – he will for example develop systems that advise instead of he himself advising people.